 Dog owners attending a licensing event will not be cited for not having a license, and the $2 late fee for renewing an expired license will be waived.
 Some events also feature free vaccines for dogs and cats.
 At those events, unhealthy pets or pets with a history of allergic reactions to vaccines will not be eligible.

-You can pay for a license at one of the below events by debit or credit card, money order or check.
+You can pay for a license at the below events by debit or credit card, money order or check.
 Cash will not be accepted.
+You do not need to bring your dog to the below events to get or renew a license.

 If you apply for a license online, you can only pay by debit card, credit card or e-check.
 If you apply by mail, you must pay by check or money order.